Sleep Apnea

 · Insomnia – problems staying asleep

 Sleep researchers have suggested that men are more likely to have sleep apnea than women, and that women are more likely to have sleep apnea after menopause.
-The use of hormone replacement therapy (HRT) by postmenopausal women was associated with a lower prevalence of sleep apnea in sleep laboratory tests, with the participants’ risk level slightly less than the already low frequency seen in pre-menopausal women.
+The use of hormone replacement therapy (HRT) by postmenopausal women was associated with a lower prevalence of sleep apnea in sleep tests, with the participants’ risk level slightly less than the already low frequency seen in pre-menopausal women.
 Postmenopausal women without HRT had a significantly higher prevalence of sleep apnea, though still not approaching that of men.
 HRT improves sleep generally in menopausal women, reducing hot flashes that disturb sleep as well as improving sleep-related breathing disorders.